-Goodwill represents the cost in excess of the fair value of the net assets acquired in a business combination.
-Prior to the Spin-off of red violet, the total balance of goodwill was \$166,256, as a result of the acquisitions of Interactive Data, LLC, Fluent LLC and Q Interactive.
+Goodwill represents the cost in excess of fair value of net assets acquired in a business combination.
+Prior to the Spin-off of red violet, the total balance of goodwill was \$166,256, as a result of the acquisition of Interactive Data, LLC effective on October 2, 2014, the Fluent LLC Acquisition and the Q Interactive Acquisition.

 In connection with the Spin-off of red violet, goodwill of \$6,465 was derecognized, based on the relative fair value of red violet's portion of the Information Services reporting unit as compared to the total estimated fair value of the Information Services reporting unit.
-As of December 31, 2017, the amount was reclassified into non-current assets of discontinued operations in the condensed consolidated balance sheet.
+As of December 31, 2017, the amount was reclassified into non-current assets of discontinued operations in the condensed consolidated balance sheets.